-Practice 1.
-Put together the structure of a cut up plant and put the labels in the correct place or make a model of a plant using PE or other classroom equipment.
-2. Predicting the function of each part of the plant Children to decide what they will measure and how they will measure this.
+Practice Put together the structure of a cut up plant and put the labels in the correct place or make a model of a plant using PE or other classroom equipment.
+Predicting the function of each part of the plant Children to decide what they will measure and how they will measure this.
 Children need to think what resources they will need and how they can measure their outcome.
 For some plant foods it would be helpful to cut a section through one example e.g. - Fruits - so children can see the presence and arrangement of seeds - Leeks -to show the way the adapted leaves are wrapped tightly round giving the impression of a stem - Cauliflower - to show the stem dividing into little florets The children will be classifying different food plants according to which part is eaten.
 Children are to predict what they will observe and state what they are finding and fill in the task sheet up to what we found.
 Class discussion after this to address misconceptions or draw attention to any errors in data collection.
 The children can draw the before and after placing in water.
 They can explain what they think has happened.
-They can also observe the movement over time - measure the height every 10 minutes (might need longer) work out what the different parts are for?
-Children can dissect flowers and stick them on a sheet, then label.
-Look at each part closely using a hand lens or microscope.
-Children can cut open an ovary to describe what can be found inside.
-Discussion within the lesson.
-List different ways of dispersing seeds as a group.
+They can also observe the movement over time - measure the height every 10 minutes (might need longer) Allow the childred range of flowers identify different work out what th are for?
+Children can diss them on a sheet each part closely microscope.
+Chil an ovary to desc found inside.
 Apply Using the flowers, children are to dissect and cut up the flowers to identify each part of the plant on a real flower.
 Children then draw their flower and label each part with its function.
-Carry out the investigation and begin recording results I can set up an investigation to help answer a question Investigation Planning Sheet How important is in the health and growth of seedlings?
-To answer this question we will plant 3 seedlings and control the amount of that each one has.
-In the boxes below, describe how you will control the amount.
-Seedling 1 Match the plant to the environment - how do you know.
+Carry out the investigation and begin recording results I can set up an investigation to help answer a question Nore Seedling 3 Seedling 3 Seedling 3 Seedling 2 Seedling 3 (Nore) Or the graveh and keets and take measurements Or the dot graveh and keets.
+Data Seedling 2 Match the plant to the environment - how do you know.
 What parts of the plant allow this to survive in this environment?
 Children to stick the pictures in their book and state the environment and adaptions these plants have made.
 Children to make a generic statement which depicts why plants have differing needs.
-Infer the data and use scientific understanding to explain the outcome of the results and observed New to Water Transported to a Plant Cross curricula link: explanation text with a partner and present their understanding of how flowering plants grow and the need for flowers. - present as a flow diagram, images, written text, images, etc children to decide how to present findings.
-Group plants on wind or animal dispersal and why you know this.
-Children can stick images in and explain the different methods of disposal.
-Reflect End of block assessment: Game based - see PowerPoint with explanation of the game Share what each group is changing and why they chose this and their predicted outcome.
-Chance to disagree and counterargue different groups hypothesis.
+Infer the data and use scientific understanding to explain the outcome of the results and observed New Work House State New House Cross curricula li with a partner ar understanding o plants grow and flowers. - present images, images, - childrer present Reflect Game based - see PowerPoint with explanation of the game Share what each group is changing and why they chose this and their predicted outcome.
+Chance to disagree and counter- argue different groups hypothesis.
 Share findings with a partner and in blue pen add anything which needs clarifying or extending.
 What do you think?
 Are they right?
-The reason grass doesn't need to be cut in the winter is that the grass doesn't ened to be cut in the winter is that the grass doesn't grow then as there is no susignst.
-Discussion - sides of the room for agreeance (debate and availability to change their mind).
-What is the purpose of a flower?
-60 second summary to a partner.
-Check on and compare data collected during the review tasks.
-Take results from the weeks based on their enquiry from lesson 3 - what have they found. (additional lesson: publish their findings and create a news report).
+What is the purp second summary Check on and co collected during